monkeyark/cs440/README.md

 NGCBDKIIWW is a compiler for a subset of the C programming language.

 ## Installation
-Move to the Source directory
+Move to the Source directory.
+All files will be generated in Source directory after compile.

 Compile
 ```